tiger-pillow/myblog.dev.repo/2021/content/post/epfl_vs_yale.md

 categories: ["EPFL"]
 draft: true
 ---
+This is a post in progress...I decided to post it anyways to motivate myself to finish it.

 Yesterday was the last day of my first year at EPFL, so I think I've gathered some observations to wrtie this article